rohancragg/blog-notes/docs/misc/git-bash.md

 ## Cool option - Git Bash

-I already had a nice auto-complete experience with `posh-git` in PowerShell so I want the eperience to be just as good in Git Bash, and the auto-complete for Kubectl is one of my reasons for using Git Bash at all so configuring auto-complete is my first step!
+I already had a nice auto-complete experience with `posh-git` in PowerShell so I want the experience to be just as good in Git Bash, and the auto-complete for Kubectl is one of my reasons for using Git Bash at all so configuring auto-complete is my first step!

 ### Coolness pt.1 - Configuring Auto-Complete